liaoliao666/usequery/docs/guides/testing.md

 ## Testing Network Calls

-The primary use for Vue Query is to cache network requests, so it's important that we can test our code is making the correct network requests in the first place.
+The primary use for Vu Query is to cache network requests, so it's important that we can test our code is making the correct network requests in the first place.

 There are plenty of ways that these can be tested, but for this example we are going to use [nock](https://www.npmjs.com/package/nock).